Alexander Wells delves into five of the city’s iconic dives, past and present…

 Few cafés are so vividly associated with Cold War-era West Berlin as the Café Kranzler, a large and slightly kitsch coffee house whose terraces—famously covered by the venue’s red-and-white awning—occupied what is still a prime people-watching corner at the intersection of Kurfürstendamm and Joachimsthalerstraße.

 Both the Kranzler name and the café’s location had serious history.
-The original café was a small, moderately popular 19th-century Konditorei turned coffeehouse located on Unter den Linden.
+The original café was a small, moderately popular nineteenth-century Konditorei turned coffeehouse located on Unter den Linden.
 But in 1932, Kranzler’s new owners opened up a second branch on the Ku’damm, which took over the former premises of the beloved Café des Westens.

 Café Kranzler operated there, servicing a lively but rather less intellectual clientele than the Romanisches Café, until it was destroyed in the war.
 It was only when the café was rebuilt and reopened in the 1950s that it came into its own.
-Its central location and generous outdoor seating were perfect for taking in the Kurfürstendamm scene, while its colourful marquee became a familiar sight even for out-of-town visitors.
+Its central location and generous outdoor seating were perfect for taking in the post-war Kurfürstendamm scene, while its colourful marquee became a familiar sight even for out-of-town visitors.

 Without ever quite being fashionable, the Café Kranzler became a fixture of West Berlin life.
 Open from morning until midnight, it served pots of coffee and ice cream sundaes to artistic movers-and-shakers, regular locals and American GIs alike, growing so famous that Udo Lindenberg even sang about it.
-As the Cold War dragged on, though, the café appeared to lose some of its appeal; the New York Times reported, in 1990, that the formerly elite meeting-place was now chiefly popular among retirees.
+As the Cold War dragged on, the café appeared to lose some of its appeal; the New York Times reported, in 1990, that the formerly elite meeting-place was now chiefly popular among retirees.

 Kranzler struggled along after reunification, eventually falling victim to the city’s new economy: in around 2000, the building was restored into a kind of faux-nostalgic version of its former glory, with the red-and-white canopy still intact but the interior taken over by a Superdry store.
 In 2016, the rotunda café on top was reopened by THE BARN, an ultramodern third-wave coffee company that has nine other outlets across Berlin.